keboola/connection-docs/components/extractors/marketing-sales/google-adwords-reports/index.md

 `campaigns`, `customers` and `keywords`.
 Incremental loading is turned on, so on subsequent runs, new rows are appended.

 ### Campaigns
-This table is created automatically and contains a list of all campaigns in the used account, for instance:
+This table is created automatically and contains a list of all campaigns (except video campaigns, which are not supported by the [API](https://developers.google.com/adwords/api/docs/reference/v201809/CampaignService)) in the used account, for instance:

 | customerId | id        | name        | status  | servingStatus | startDate |
 |------------|-----------|-------------|---------|---------------|-----------|